Lotte-Duijn/custom-reports/example-reports/survival-curve/README.md

 # Survival curve

+## Purpose and scope
+This repository aims to provide a Custom Report for creating a Survival Curve within Viedoc.

+##
 This report displays a survival analysis using the Survival package, as well as a more complicated plot using the 'plotly' package.
 This custom report generates the following output: